 You can also use these boats if you want to do a day hike just around the immediate vicinity of Refugio Gray.

-You can take the boat from Hotel Lago Grey to the refugio, hike around the area, and then return on a boat back to hotel.
+You can take the boat from Hotel Lago Grey to the refugio, hike around the area and to the suspension bridges, and then return on a boat back to hotel.
 Remember though, if opting for a bus, you will need to ensure bus schedules align with the boat schedules.

 Now that logistics are covered, let’s go through the main ways to visit Lago Grey during a visit to Torres del Paine – multi day trek, day hike, kayak, and glacier hike.

 One of the more popular ways to visit Grey Glacier is to take part of a multi-day trek.
 Most notably that would be either the O Trek or the W Trek.

 The O is an 8 day circuit that heads all around the entirety of Torres del Paine, while the W is a one way 4-5 day trek that just focuses on the front side of the park.

 As part of either one of these treks, you simply will get to view the glacier from afar as you make your way along the trail.

 If you decide on the O Trek, you will be visiting Glacier Grey from the counter clockwise direction, coming in from the Los Perros campsite.